 OUR SMALL GROUP SIZES ARE BEST FOR WILDLIFE VIEWING

-Although we have had private charters with as few as 1 guest for special photo assignments or couples celebrating their special anniversary, our scheduled trips and private charters have a maximum of 6 guests.
-(With new protocols in place during COVID-19, fewer than 6 guests will be on board for each trip during this time.)
+Although we have had private charters with as few as 1 guest for special photo assignments or couples celebrating their special anniversary, our scheduled trips and private charters have a maximum of 5 guests.

 We believe that our smaller group sizes allow our guests to really discover the heart beat of this unique and soul-stirring wilderness.

 Thoughtful, quiet, wildlife viewing is practiced so that our guests can witness the natural behaviours of the wildlife and so that we can make the least possible impact on the wildlife and their wild homes, all of which are extremely important to us.